Asian woman in overalls in front of city skyline with laptop, contemplative

 6. Make arrangements to go home

 Sometimes incentives are needed.
-Maybe you can’t go home for spring break, but you could make a plan to fly back for Thanksgiving now while prices are low.
+Maybe you can’t go home for spring break, but you could plan to fly back for Thanksgiving and buy tickets now while prices are low.
 Maybe you have to complete an internship this summer—try finding one back home, which will give you a chance to get your fill of family.
 Explore your options here!

 7. Remember why you are there in the first place

 This especially helps those who are really far from home.
-Personally, I’m almost 1,000 miles away from my mom and sister, and it bugs me sometimes.
-But when I remind myself of all the cool things I get to do at my school that other schools don’t offer, and how proud my family is of me, it makes it a little easier to be so far away.
+Personally, I was almost 1,000 miles away from my mom and sister, and it bugged me sometimes.
+But when I reminded myself of all the cool things I got to do at my school that other schools didn’t offer and how proud my family was of me, it made it a little easier to be so far away.

 There are dozens of ways to ease homesickness.
 Everyone’s college experience is different, and many people often transfer as a result of missing home.
 However, if you can help it, homesickness shouldn’t interfere with the many good things you can experience wherever you are.